setaman/vue-ellipse-progress/README.md

 Descriptive string in form `"[strict] count spacing"` that adds dashed empty progress line.
 This property provides the optional `strict` mode.
 In this mode you can define the explicit number of dashes as `count` with the given relative `spacing` as number in range >= 0 and < 1.
 Without `strict` the default behavior of the SVG `stroke-dasharray` property is used, where the size and spacings of the dashes are defined.

 ###### Example: 📜
-`dash="strict 60 0.5"` - 60 dashes with 0.5 relative spacing
+`<ve-progress dash="strict 60 0.5" />` - 60 dashes with 0.5 relative spacing

-`dash="10 10"` - 10 pixels big dashes with 10 pixels spacing, the number of dashes depends on the empty circle circumference
+`<ve-progress dash="10 10" />` - 10 pixels big dashes with 10 pixels spacing, the number of dashes depends on the empty circle circumference

 <br>

 - ### `half`

-Boolean value that specifies the type of the circle.
+Boolean that specifies the type of the circle.
 If it is set to true, only the half of the circle will be drawn.

 ###### Example: 📜
 ```vue